nntanh/Kubernetes_install_cluster_Vagrant/README.md

-# Create Kubernetes cluster with Vagrant
+# Setup new Kubernetes cluster with Vagrant
 **Vagrant** is a tool to create infrastructure in virtual machine enviroment.
 It is IaC (Infrastructure as Code) on premise system that may help to define and manage virtual machines using code.

 ## Pre-required